Pennsylvania Debt Relief

 Thankfully, the U.S. population, in general, has seen a tremendous decline in the number of bankruptcies filed over the past ten years.
 As more Americans get help through debt relief programs like TurboDebt, the process of turning debt collection over to the court system has affected fewer PA residents in recent years.

-However, in 2022, 9,707 people still filed for bankruptcy in Pennsylvania.
-Before filing, consider using one of TurboDebt’s varied Pennsylvania debt relief options to reset your finances.
+However, in 2024, a total of 12,265 Pennsylvanians still filed for bankruptcy.
+Before filing, consider using TurboDebt’s debt relief program to reset your finances.

 Average Income and Employment

 Holding a job that offers competitive wages and benefits can prove challenging, especially in times of economic downturn.
-The Keystone State’s unemployment rate sits at 3.9%, just above the national average of 3.4%.
+The Keystone State’s unemployment rate sat at 3.6% in December of 2024, just below the national average of 4.1%.

 Credit Scores

 Credit scores on the national and state level indicate a credit holder’s ability to make full payments on time for accounts like credit cards, loans, and mortgages.
-The Fair Isaac Corporation (FICO) issues a score ranging from 300 to 800, ranking the debtor’s ability to meet their obligations.
+Any score falling into the "good" category means consumers are more likely to qualify for lower interest rates or find more options when shopping for loans.

 Take Control of Your Finances with TurboDebt